iobeeta/docs/docs/Smart Material Changer/README.md

   - value: The name of PART
 - param 2:
   - type: string
-  - value: The name of prim/subprims
+  - value: The name of prim/subprims. <br>* Available keywords: LINK_THIS, LINK_ROOT, LINK_SET, LINK_ALL_CHILDREN, LINK_ALL_OTHERS, it will take effect when the next parameter is set to "3"
 - param 3:
   - type: integer
   - value:
     - 0: Exact match
     - 1: Match as prefix
     - 2: Match as suffix
+    - 3: Use LSL constants(If possible, use as string when a constant is missed, like 0)
   - default: 0
 - param 4:
   - type: integer